-Economic motivation (39.4%) and personal fulfillment (39.4%) were the most important reasons for the creation of a company.
+Economic motivation (39.4%) and personal fulfillment (39.4%) were the reasons that weighed most in the decision to create the company.
 The desire for independence is also one of the strong reasons cited by 27.3% of respondents (see figure 2).

-Figure 2 - Reasons for creating the business
+Figure 2: Reasons for creating the business

-Taking into account the support received when the company was created and started up, many of the entrepreneurs did not receive any financial or administrative support (53.8%), as can be seen in figure 3.
+When studying the support received when creating and starting up the company, it appears that many of the entrepreneurs did not receive any financial or administrative support (53.8%), as can be seen in figure 3.

-Figure 3 - Support received for the creation of the company
+Figure 3: Support received for the creation of the company

-Regarding the activity carried out by the companies, Figure 4 shows that the most representative sectors are, in decreasing order of importance, Catering and Commerce (30.8%) followed by Construction (20%), Other Products and Services (18.5 %), Personal Services and Social Activities (9.2%), Industrial Production (9.2%), Transport and Communications (6.2%) and finally, Financial Services, Real Estate and Companies (4.6%).
+Regarding the activity carried out by the companies, it can be seen, in figure 4, that the most representative sectors are, in decreasing order of importance, Catering and Commerce (30.8%), Construction (20%), Other Products and Services (18.5%), Personal Services and Social Activities (9.2%), Industrial Production (9.2%), Transport and Communications (6.2%) and, finally, Financial Services, Real Estate and Business (4, 6%).

-Figure 4 - Sector of activity of the company
+Figure 4: Sector of activity of the company